fmalina/revisions-blocl/privacy.md

 ### Compliance with the law

-Our privacy policy has been compiled so as to comply with the law of every country or legal jurisdiction in which we aim to do business.
+Our privacy policy has been compiled to comply with the law of every country or legal jurisdiction in which we aim to do business.
 If you think it fails to satisfy the law of your jurisdiction, we should like to hear from you.

-However, ultimately it is your choice as to whether you wish to use our website.
+However, ultimately it is your choice whether you wish to use our website.

 ### Review of this privacy policy